 Determine whether you have a cool or warm skin tone and try to think about your hair colour too.

-This can be a huge help when trying to pick the style and colour of frame you go for.
-If you have warm colouring, bold darker frames look amazing, while light skin and hair seem to suit thinner frames in more muted colours.
+This can be a huge help when trying to pick the style and colour frame you go for.
+If you have warm colouring, bold, darker frames look amazing, while fair skin and hair seem to suit thinner frames in more muted colours.

 Often times, it’s only until you take a picture of yourself wearing a pair of glasses that you can really see what they look like from another persons perspective.
-You can easily compare styles without having to take pairs on and off over and over again too!
+On top of that, you can easily compare styles without having to take pairs on and off hundreds of times too!
 So grab your iphone and snap away!